Peter Marks (businessman): Chief Executive

 Appointed Deputy Chief Executive officer in 1999, Marks became Chief Executive in 2000.
 In September 2002 Yorkshire and United Norwest Co-operatives merged as United Co-operatives.
 In July 2007 United Co-operatives merged with the Co-operative Group and Marks became chief executive of the new merged organisation, replacing Martin Beaumont.

 Until the merger, Marks was a director on the Co-operative Group board and is on the board of the Bradford Centre Regeneration Company.
 His basic salary in 2010 was £900,000, with a performance-related bonus of £449,000.
 His total emoluments in 2010 were £2,118,000, an increase of over 35% from the 2009 figure of £1,565,000.

 He announced his retirement as chief executive of the Co-operative Group in August 2012, not long after negotiating the potential purchase of 632 branches ("Verde") from Lloyds Banking Group.
 It was the failure of this purchase that made public the extent of the losses the Co-operative bank had inherited through its merger with the former Britannia building society.
-This led in 2013 to a requirement to re-capitalise the Co-operative bank, causing the Co-operative Group to lose overall of the bank by reducing their share from 100% to 20%.
+This led in 2013 to a requirement to re-capitalise the Co-operative bank, causing the Co-operative Group to lose overall control of the bank by reducing their share from 100% to 20%.

 In December 2012 it was announced that Marks was to be appointed Commander of the Order of the British Empire (CBE) in the 2013 New Year Honours for services to the retail trade.